 The user can use these scripts as a starting point to import any other spectral format.
 If you need help about it, just contact us.

-MultiOpen script: Mnova incorporates a script named 'MultiOpen' (under the 'Scripts/Impor't menu).
-This tool is very useful if, for example, you always process your spectra in the same way, or when you have to routinely handle a large number of datasets.
+MultiOpen script: Mnova incorporates a script named 'MultiOpen Wildcard' (under the 'Tools/Loaded Scripts/Import' menu).
+This tool is very useful if, for example, you have to routinely handle a large number of datasets.